joemacstevens/the-story-of-me/content/jobs/westelm.md

 I worked on Williams Somona's family of brand websites, a huge enterprise application.
 Throughout my time here was able to contribute to the development of a multi of features including the Store Locator section of westelm.com utilizing the brand new CSS Grid specification for responsiveness across different platforms.
 Worked with a custom component library based on the upcoming Web Component specification.

-In addition I was a very activecontributor on the following;
+In addition I was a very active contributor on the following;

 **Cross Brand Registry Analytics Tracking**